carpikes/gltrip/README.md

 gltrip
 ======

-A test with opengl, particles and gravity force
+A test with opengl, particles and gravity force.
+This code compiles both under windows and linux and is required to have SDL libraries installed.

 Instructions
 ============